Pupil Premium Information

 - 29% of Pupil Premium pupils achieved the higher standard in Mathematics.

 KS2 progress of pupils with special educational needs

-- Writing progress for SEN support middle prior attainers was significantly above the national average for all pupils over the last two years.
+- Writing progress for SEN support middle prior attainers was significantly above the national average for all pupils over the last three years.